 8% of people fail to get sufficient Vitamin B12.

 Around 25% of people don‘t consume enough zinc.
 Interestingly nearly 40% of males do not get adequate zinc from their diet.

 45% of people don‘t get enough Selenium (a mineral lacking in New Zealand soils).

 If you are lacking in any of these nutrients, your immunity is not going to be up to scratch!

-Good Green Stuff provides all of these nutrients (and more) in an easy, once-daily, multi-nutrient drink, based on whole-food extracts.
+Good Green Vitality provides all of these nutrients (and more) in an easy, once-daily, multi-nutrient drink, based on whole-food extracts.

 Zinc is an essential mineral often lacking in our diets, particularly in children and older people.
 The immune system doesn‘t work properly without adequate zinc,2,3 and zinc supplementation is recommended, especially if you are prone to frequent infections.
 Taking a zinc supplement is likely to reduce the duration and severity colds and flu-like viruses.4

 Foods rich in Zinc include: lean beef, spinach, pumpkin and squash seeds, cashews, cocoa powder, chickpeas, white mushrooms.

 Nuzest Good Green Vitality contains 12mg per 10g serve, which is 109% of the RDI for adults aged 19-50yrs in New Zealand.